Social Research and Analysis (MA)

 - Is there any further information we should consider in assessing your candidacy?

 - Letters of Recommendation: Letters of Recommendation: Two (2) letters of recommendation, from persons qualified to evaluate the applicant’s promise of academic achievement and potential for professional growth.
-(Optional for Fall 2020)
+(Optional for Fall 2020 and Spring 2021, but recommended for students with a GPA below 3.0)

 - Students holding degrees from non-US institutions must request a course-by-course transcript evaluation from a member of the National Association of Credential Evaluation Services or by Educated Choices.
 TOEFL (Test of English as a foreign language), IELTS (International English Language Testing System) or Duolingo English Test are required for applicants to any program who earned their degree in a country where English is not the official language.
 Please check our International Applicants page for more information and for our current TOEFL/IELTS Waiver Policy.